b333vv/metricstree/README.md

 > 8. M. Lanza, R. Marinescu.
 Object-Oriented Metrics in Practice.
 Using Software Metrics to Characterize, Evaluate, and Improve the Design of Object-Oriented Systems.
 Springer-Verlag Berlin Heidelberg, 2006.
 > 9. J. M. Bieman and B. Kang, Cohesion and reuse in an object-oriented system, Proceedings of the 1995 Symposium on Software reusability, Seattle, Washington, United States, pp. 259-262, 1995.
 > 10. Halstead, Maurice H. Elements of Software Science.
 Amsterdam: Elsevier North-Holland, Inc. ISBN 0-444-00205-7.
+> 11. D. Coleman, D. Ash, B. Lowther, and P. Oman, “Using metrics to evaluate software system maintainability,” Computer, vol. 27, no. 8, pp. 44–49, 1994.
 # Featutes
  - Represents metrics calculation results in forms of trees and treemaps
  - Builds trees with metrics for class open in the editor or for the entire project